mrv777/ckstats/README.md

-# Bitcoin Mining Pool Stats
+# CK Stats

-This project displays real-time and historical statistics for a Bitcoin mining pool using data from the CKPool API.
+This project displays real-time and historical statistics for the CKPool Bitcoin mining pool using data from their API.

 ## Features

 - Real-time pool statistics
 - Historical data chart
-- Responsive design with dark/light mode toggle
+- Responsive design with themed display

 ## Technologies Used

-- Next.js 14.2.7
+- Next.js
-- React
-- TypeScript
 - Tailwind CSS
 - daisyUI
 - Recharts
-- Knex.js with SQLite

 ## Getting Started